What is a Charter School?

 Enrollment in Texas charter schools continues to increase as more families seek non-traditional options.
 This year, there are more than 101,000 students on waiting lists.
 Seats per charter are limited by their charter agreement with the state, and where there is more interest than space, admission is frequently allocated by lottery-based admissions.

 In the state of Texas, Charter schools operate under and receive academic accountability ratings from the Texas Education Agency (TEA).
 All charter students in Texas take the same Texas Assessment of Knowledge and Skills tests as traditional public school students, including the State of Texas Assessments of Academic Readiness (STAAR) exam, which will replace the Texas Assessment of Knowledge and Skills.

-Charter schools vary in mission and models; serving a wide range of students, including those with needs beyond the one-size-fits all traditional public school.
+Charter schools vary in mission and models; serving a wide range of students, including those with needs beyond the one-size-fits-all traditional public school.
 Charter schools often provide a more structured learning environment that promotes greater student discipline.
-Some charter schools even provide curriculum that specializes in a certain field such as the arts, mathematics or science.
+Some charter schools even provide a curriculum that specializes in a certain field such as the arts, mathematics, or science.
 Others provide a more efficient, general education based on the educational model set forth in the charter.

 Although charters have more autonomy in choosing their curriculum, charter schools have the same level of accountability to the state as other public schools.

 On charter campuses, school leaders are permitted more freedom in managing their school, allowing them to respond in the best interest of both parents and students.

 Charter schools receive state funds based on the average daily attendance of students (same as traditional public schools); however, they do not receive funds from local tax revenue and Texas charters do not receive state facilities funding.
 A recent independent analysis of revenue differences between charter school districts and independent school districts reveals a persistent funding gap exists.
 An average charter school in Texas receives an estimated $1500 less per student than independent school districts when examining general funds.